DynamicDevices/Immersive-Home/README.md

 # Demonstration Video

-This is an example of supervising someone to refill the coffee machine in the [DoESLiverpool hackspace](https://doesliverpool.com/).
+This is an example of guiding someone to refill the coffee machine in the [DoESLiverpool hackspace](https://doesliverpool.com/).

 [![Making Coffee in AR](https://github.com/user-attachments/assets/c20b158d-0c3e-4a36-b9cd-3a809a6a7bd1)](http://www.youtube.com/watch?v=QzLRFOMqT2g "SafeAR mixed reality training demonstration: How to make coffee at DoES Liverpool")